polarBearYap/danish-garbage-collection-iot-sys/README.md

 <img alt="Developer guide on the MQTT best practices" src="./picture/manual-guide-2.png" width="500">

+## Project contributors
+1. Yap Jheng Khin (Leader)
+2. Gan Win Sian (Co-leader)
+3. Cheow Yue Chen
+4. Kesavan a/l Muniandy

 ## Acknowledgement
 Special thanks to Dr Cheng for providing free online introductory AWS course and 50% discount on AWS foundational certificate.
 Also, I would like to thank Dr Ashvaany for patiently guiding the assignment.
 1. Ts Dr Cheng Wai Khuen
 2. Dr Ashvaany a/p Egambaram

 ## Potential improvement
+1. Infrastructure as a code (IaaC): Use [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) to automate cloud deployment.
+2. Kubernetes: Deploy a lighweight Kubernetes distribution like [K3s](https://k3s.io/) into the edge device and let the Kubernetes controllers automate tasks like failure recovery and scaling.